TREC-RAG/trec-rag.github.io/README.md

-# trec-rag.github.io
+# TREC RAG Track
-Website for TREC RAG
+Website for the TREC RAG Track.